Skip to content

 Satire Supremacy

-What Verheoven shows, at bottom, is that fascism turns living, feeling individuals into non-persons; people who live only for the destruction of something else.
+What Verheoven shows is that fascism turns living, feeling individuals into non-persons; people who live only for the destruction of something else.

 Posted in Uncategorized